leerssej/DatSciToolkit/WhyInTheWorld.md

 6) Then you ask that you sync (if you are in GUI) or push if you are in shell

+7) Things seem to be able to go both ways (just refresh and click reload frequently)

 7) Then you finally relax and try to figure out how updates go through